eman-on/smargroP/Digitals_HappyButton/readme.md

 ## Happy Button / Кнопка Счастья
 (EN)

-Developed as addon for GIS system Digitals that significantly simplifies objects picking process and make it much faster.
+Developed as addon for GIS system "Digitals" that significantly simplifies objects picking process and make it much faster.
 Has been developed for certain qualifier but can be changed.
 Some functions are in test mode that can create new blank layers sometimes.
 Solution is to delete that layers manually or use program "Check" from this repository to compare existing layers with qualifier and automatically delete unregistered.